Drug DUI Overview

 A therapeutic range is a scientifically substantiated range of drug levels in a person’s body for the purpose of treatment.

 Ranges vary from drug to drug.
-As a person continues to take medication they develop a tolerance for the affects the medication has on their body.
+As a person continues to take medication they develop a tolerance for the effects the medication has on their body.

-A person who takes Xanax under a prescription will begin with a small dosage and as they continue to take the drug will need a larger dose so that the drug continues to treat the patient as intended.
+A person who takes Xanax under a prescription will begin with a small dosage and as they continue to take the drug, they will need a larger dose so that the drug continues to treat the patient as intended.

 Being within the therapeutic range is a strong indication that the drug in your system was not an altering substance.

-Moreover, as long your levels are within the therapeutic range it can act as evidence that you did take the prescription according to the Doctor’s instructions.
+Moreover, as long your levels are within the therapeutic range, it can act as evidence that you did in fact take the prescription according to your doctor’s instructions.

 Does medical marijuana have the same defense as a prescription drugs in a Drug DUI?